ahlrothanton/ict4tn027-3005/README.md

 # ICT4TN027-3005

-Course assignment returns and tooling I used during the course.
+Course assignments and tools I've used during the course.

 ---